Methysergide: Side effects

+Interactions

+Pre-treatment with methysergide has been reported to greatly potentiate and intensify the psychedelic effects of dimethyltryptamine (DMT) in humans.
+Since methysergide was one of the most potent serotonin antagonists in vitro known at the time, this led to the erroneous conclusion that DMT acted as a serotonin antagonist to produce its hallucinogenic effects.
+However, subsequent research has found that methysergide is a rapidly converted prodrug of methylergometrine, an efficacious serotonin receptor agonist, and that both methysergide and methylergometrine produce psychedelic effects themselves at supratherapeutic doses.

 Pharmacology

 Pharmacodynamics

 Methysergide interacts with the serotonin 5-HT1A, 5-HT1B, 5-HT1D, 5-HT1E, 5-HT1F, 5-HT2A, 5-HT2B, 5-HT2C, 5-HT5A, 5-HT6, and 5-HT7 receptors and the α2A-, α2B-, and α2C-adrenergic receptors.
 It does not have significant affinity for human 5-HT3, dopamine, α1-adrenergic, β-adrenergic, acetylcholine, GABA, glutamate, cannabinoid, or histamine receptors, nor for the monoamine transporters.
 Methysergide is an agonist of 5-HT1 receptors, including a partial agonist at the 5-HT1A receptor, and is an antagonist at the 5-HT2A, 5-HT2B, 5-HT2C, and 5-HT7 receptors.
 Methysergide is metabolized into methylergometrine in humans, which in contrast to methysergide is a partial agonist of the 5-HT2A and 5-HT2B receptors and also interacts with various other targets.